What is Fused Deposition Modeling?

 FDM can accommodate multiple colors throughout a single part.
-Stratasys’ Insight software can pause the print job between any layers of the build so the user can load a canister of a different color and resume building on top of the previous color.
-This can only be done with various colors of the same material, and only on 3D printers that use the Insight software.
-Insight software comes with the purchase of a Fortus 3D Production System.
+Generally, the software can pause the print job between any layers of the build so the user can load a canister of a different color and resume building on top of the previous color.
+This can only be done with various colors of the same material.

 Can hollow or partially-filled models be printed using FDM materials?

-Users seeking to reduce cost/weight can use Stratasys’ Insight software to create different internal properties to allow for less material to be used.
+Users seeking to reduce cost/weight can use software to create different internal properties to allow for less

 Where can I get a prototype or small quantity produced without purchasing a 3D printer?